weynhamz/dotploy/README.md

         dotploy.sh deploy [--force] <path_to_the_dotfiles_repo> [<destination_of_the_deployment>]

-            Deploy the dots repo the the destination
+            Deploy the dots repo to the destination

     Options: